Back to Insights

 While every engagement is tailored to the specific project, the core areas of involvement are consistent across most new build and refit projects:

-- Contract review and negotiation: Detailed review of shipyard contracts, specifications, and payment schedules to ensure the owner's position is properly protected.
-Identification of ambiguous clauses, missing provisions, and terms that disproportionately favour the yard.
+• Contract review and negotiation: Detailed review of shipyard contracts, specifications, and payment schedules.
+Identification of ambiguous clauses, missing provisions, payment milestones tied to calendar rather than verifiable progress, and warranty terms that quietly favour the yard.
+Negotiation of liquidated damages that bite, arbitration in a jurisdiction the owner can use, and a defects regime with teeth.

-- Design and specification review: Independent review of general arrangement, technical specifications, and equipment selections to ensure the design intent aligns with the owner's brief.
+• Design and specification review: Independent review of general arrangement, technical specifications, and equipment selections to ensure the design intent aligns with the owner's brief and the operational profile of the vessel.
+Cross-check of every line item for cost, weight, maintenance burden, and resale impact.

-- Budget and schedule management: Continuous tracking of expenditure against budget, verification of milestone payment claims, change order review, and schedule monitoring.
+• Budget and schedule management: Continuous tracking of expenditure against budget, verification of milestone payment claims, change order discipline, and forecast updates so the owner sees overruns coming long before the final invoice.

-- Commissioning and sea trials: Coordination and oversight of systems commissioning, attendance at sea trials, and management of the formal acceptance process.
+• Commissioning and sea trials: Coordination and oversight of systems commissioning, attendance at harbour and sea trials, snag list management, and a structured acceptance process.
+We refuse to sign off on systems that have not been demonstrated to perform to specification.

-- Warranty management: Post-delivery oversight including defect tracking, warranty claims management, and continued liaison with the shipyard throughout the guarantee period.
+• Warranty management: Post-delivery oversight including defect tracking, warranty claims management, and continued liaison with the shipyard until every contractual obligation is closed.
+The warranty period is when most disputes arise, and where independent representation pays for itself many times over.

 Professional accreditation provides assurance that an owner's representative meets established standards of competence, conduct, and independence.
 Two credentials are particularly relevant in the superyacht industry.